VinceSato/password_generator/README.md

 ## Instructions

-First navigate to your prefered folder.
+First, in your terminal, navigate to your prefered folder.

 (*Optional*: activate your prefered python virtual environment)